Japanese Cooking Tools: 33 Essentials for Home Chefs

 Three sources cover most home-cook needs without travel to Japan.

 The first is curated specialty retailers.
 JOC Goods is curated by Nami Hirasawa Chen of Just One Cookbook.
 The shop brings hand-forged knives, donabe, and artisan kitchenware from small Japanese kilns and workshops directly to your door.
 For donabe specifically, Toiro Kitchen is the English-language donabe authority.
 Naoko Takei Moore’s shop in Los Angeles is the US distributor for Nagatani-en, the Iga-yaki donabe maker working since 1832.
+For single-bevel knives, Hitohira ships direct from Sakai, the centre of Japanese knife-making.

 The second is the broader online marketplace.
-Quality Japanese makers — Tojiro, Shun, Iwachu, Iga-yaki donabe makers — distribute internationally and are accessible without a Japanese-language search.
+Quality Japanese makers — Tojiro, Shun, Iwachu, Iga-yaki donabe makers, Zojirushi — distribute internationally and are accessible without a Japanese-language search.
 Reviews are dense and shipping is fast.
 The trade-off: listings can mix authentic Japanese-made items with Japan-style replicas.
 Check the country of origin in the listing detail.

 The third source is travel itself.
 Tokyo’s Kappabashi Street is a mile of restaurant-supply shops where chefs and home cooks browse alongside one another.
 A morning at Kappabashi rewards anyone interested in cooking.
 Visit a knife shop.
 Walk among the ceramics.
 If a trip is on your horizon, you can plan a trip to taste this in Japan.
 We can build Kappabashi into the itinerary.